In this exclusive, career-spanning Q&A, Matty catches up with the elusive star of Metamorphosis: The Alien Factor.

 Well, that’s a story in and of itself.
 By IMDb’s estimation, Powell had all but fallen off the earth at the turn of the millennium.
 Not that their accuracy is to be trusted, mind you.
-After all, their listing of the Welsh player – under his stage name, ‘Marcus Powell’ – confuses him with an identically named actor who couldn’t be any more different: a deceased dwarf performer who had appeared in Willy Wonka & the Chocolate Factory (1971), The Elephant Man (1980) and Time Bandits (1981).
-So while it’s true that Powell’s last credited role was a blink-and-you’ll-miss-him appearance in 1999’s low-key werewolf rom-com The Curse, the above average heighted trouper has never played an Oompa Loompa and is still very much alive.
-In fact, John Marcus Powell remains as creatively fervent as ever; the septuagenarian’s focus having shifted from treading the boards to poetry, with two remarkable collections (Loony Lovers (2011) and Glorious Babe (2014)) and a string of compelling live readings under his belt.
+After all, their listing of the Welsh player – under his stage name, ‘Marcus Powell’ – confuses him with an identically named actor who couldn’t be any more different: the dearly departed dwarf performer who had appeared in Willy Wonka & the Chocolate Factory (1971), The Elephant Man (1980) and Time Bandits (1981).
+So although it’s true that Powell’s last credited role was a blink-and-you’ll-miss-him appearance in 1999’s low-key werewolf rom-com The Curse, the above average heighted trouper has never played an Oompa Loompa and is still very much alive.
+In fact, John Marcus Powell remains as creatively fervent as ever, the septuagenarian’s focus having shifted from treading the boards to poetry, with two remarkable collections (Loony Lovers (2011) and Glorious Babe (2014)) and a string of compelling live readings under his belt.

 He’s a horror villain par excellence.

 Let’s start at the beginning.
 You were born in Abergavenny in Wales.
 When did the acting bug bite?